d4t4x/facebook-cleaner/FAQ.md

 [More info about uninstalling Chrome extension.](https://support.google.com/chrome_webstore/answer/2664769?hl=en)

 #### I still have questions how do I contact you?
 The best way is to post a new issue [here](https://github.com/d4t4x/facebook-cleaner/issues).
+If you don't have a github account, you can email fuzzify@d4t4x.net.

 <br>